Govan Old Parish Church: Church building

 The church's museum collection of early medieval Christian carvings, known as the Govan Stones, is of international significance.
 This was first properly recognised in December 1855 when the digging of a grave led to the rediscovery of a sarcophagus.

-The exciting discovery prompted scholars to illustrate and record the Govan Sarcophagus and other early medieval monuments in the churchyard.
+The discovery prompted scholars to illustrate and record the Govan Sarcophagus and other early medieval monuments in the churchyard.
 A photographic record of forty-six carved stones was commissioned and published by John Stirling Maxwell.
 For this publication, Robert Foster of Stirling made plaster casts of each of the stones; these casts were then taken to the studio of renowned photographers T & R Annan & Son and photographed in ideal lighting conditions to emphasise the carving.
 These photographs were used in the J. Romilly Allen and Joseph Anderson's Early Christian Monuments of Scotland, though only thirty-nine were included in their volume; however, of these thirty-nine, one stone was not recorded by Stirling Maxwell, which puts the number of probable early medieval stones from Govan at forty-seven.

 In the 1960s, Ralegh Radford saw the stones as a means to understand Govan's early significance and made close comparisons between the carved stones from Govan and those found at Inchinnan, which, along with other monuments in the region, are described as belonging to a ‘Govan School’ of carving.

 Today, thirty monuments are currently on display inside the church, and a single recumbent monument of medieval date remains in the graveyard.
 Sixteen of the stones that were not brought into the church were thought to have been buried or removed after the demolition of the Harland & Wolff factory building in 1973, but a recent community archaeology dig identified the location of at least three of the lost stones.

 Of the thirty-one monuments on display at Govan Old, there is one sarcophagus, two cross-shafts, two upright cross-slabs, five hogbacks, and twenty-one recumbent cross-slabs.